alexpolishchuck/HFT_test_tasks/README.md

 ## Prerequisites
 **OS:**  Windows.
 I assume it may also work on Linux, since solution does not use any Win specific API, however I have not tested it.
 **Tools:**  For building you require Visual Studio 2022, the version I used is 17.13.6.
 The solution uses C++20 standard.
-**Libraries:**  For last task you need to provide headers for boost::multiprecision.
-The version of the boost library I used is 1.85.0.
+**Libraries:**  For the last task you need to provide headers for boost::multiprecision.
+The version of the boost library that was used is 1.85.0.

 ## How to launch
 1) Find launch.bat in the solution directory;